gaehlerm/SoftwareEngineering/README.md

 Furthermore, I regard the common usage of inheritance as an old dogma.
 It is your job to write code that’s easy to understand.
 Don’t let yourself get bothered by someone saying that a sheep is an animal and you should therefore use inheritance.
 It will quite certainly not improve the code and you can end the discussion.
 You are probably developing a model of a sheep that doesn’t need to know about animals.
 You have to be pragmatic.
 If a sheep doesn't have to know about the Animal class, then there is no reason why it should inherit from it.

 There are several other issues with inheritance.
-This is already clear due to the fact that Michael Feathers wrote in his book [Working Effectively with Legacy Code] several examples that he wanted to refactor.
+This is already clear due to the fact that Michael Feathers wrote in his book //Working Effectively with Legacy Code// several examples that he wanted to refactor.
 In about half of them there were problems with inherited or global variables or overridden methods.
-It’s just so easy to create errors with inheritance.
+It’s just so easy to create bugs with inheritance.
 One misspelled function will not override the base class function.
 You can delete a derived class function and the code still compiles due to the base class function.
 Meanwhile without inheritance you would get a compiler error.

+Though it has to be said, that with the `override` keyword or attribute, this problem has been resolved in some programming languages as C++ and Java.
+Still, I would recommend not to use inheritance and always use `override` to prevent nasty bugs.

-Additionally, there is the problem with variables from the base class.
+Additionally, there is the problem with variables inherited from the base class.
 These are almost as bad as global variables.
 One doesn’t know where they come from.
 Imagine a variable you get from 10 levels of inheritance.
 And there are dozens of methods that can alter them.
 This is absolutely terrifying.
 For this reason it is generally not recommended to nest inheritance.
-And honestly, I don't see at all, why inheritance should be used.
+And honestly, I don't see at all, why inheritance should be used, other than for defining interfaces.
+Code reuse can be better implemented using functions and composition.

-The technical implementation of inheritance is a very complex task.
+The technical implementation of inheritance can be complex task, depending on the programming language.
 There are many things that the compilers in the early days were not able to deal with.
 The danger was very high that a programmer created very subtle bugs.
 Even today it is still difficult to use inheritance correctly in some programming languages.
 Implementing inheritance in C++ requires quite some knowledge and care to prevent bugs.
 It is fragile.
 Avoid fragile code.
 If you follow my advice not to use inheritance you won’t have to bother with such technicalities.

+When using multiple inheritance, there is the additional diamond problem.
+Let's say, we have a base class `A`. `B` and `C` inherit from `A`.
+So far so good.
+Now there is the class `D` inheriting from `B` and `C`.
+This leads to all kind of nasty ambiguities which functions should be used.
+For this reason, some languagues like java don't support multiple inheritance.
+And while I regard single inheritance as a bad practice, multiple inheritance should certainly be avoided.

 You don’t gain anything by using inheritance.
 Using composition is a perfectly viable alternative.
 If your code looks messy as you start using composition instead of inheritance you wrote messy code all along.
 You just didn’t see it because the inheritance was hiding it.
 Which is another bad thing.

+### Interfaces in C++

 In C++, you have to use inheritance for defining interfaces.
 There’s no way around it.
 It's an old language.
 Just make sure the base class is purely abstract, use smart pointers and don’t use inheritance anywhere else.
 This way you should be save.
 When I write that you shouldn’t use inheritance, this is the one and only exception.